Exploring Different Lifestyle Diets

 • Certain Baked Goods: Check for ingredients like eggs and dairy in baked goods like cakes, cookies, and pastries.

-• Non-Vegan Sweeteners: Avoid honey and some other non-vegan sweeteners commonly used in products.
+• Non-Vegan Sweeteners: Avoid honey and other non-vegan sweeteners commonly used in products as they are derived from animal sources.

 Mediterranean Diet